MediaWikiArmenia/LST-Guard/README.md

 # LST-Guard

 LST-Guard watches recent changes in Wikimedia projects and catches edits that may cause broken links in ([transclusion](https://en.wikipedia.org/wiki/Transclusion)) pages.
-This is done by one process (`lst_poller`) catching and saving all changed section labels and the second process (`lst_repairer`) checking if those result in broken transclusions and if so, updating the section labels in pages where they are transcluded.
+This is done by one process (`lst_poller`) catching and saving all changed section labels and the second process (`lst_worker`) checking if those result in broken transclusions and if so, updating the section labels in pages where they are transcluded.

 ## Table of Contents